 3a.
 Overview.
-The output of Aims 1 and 2 will be a series of predictions of which regulatory elements are functionally relevant for the expression of neuronal genes that are involved in normal development and/or neuropsychiatric disorders that are a focus of the PsychENCODE consortium.
-Biological validation of these predictions requires testing the regulatory potential of the genomic regions identified, including allele-specific quantification.
+The results of Aims 1 and 2 will constitute a series of predictions of which regulatory elements are functionally relevant for the expression of neuronal genes involved in normal development and/or neuropsychiatric disorders that are a focus of the PsychENCODE Consortium.
+Biological validation of these predictions requires testing the regulatory potential of these regions, including allele-specific quantification.